aurelian/aurelian.github.com/_posts/en/2017-11-26-donostia-san-sebastian-marathon.md

 There was a 10 weeks build up mixing base-building with fast workouts 10k specific from our beloved Jack Daniels.
 After, I switched to a Hanson's style of workouts with strength (done at 15-10k pace), MP work (12-16k) and +30k long runs.
 3 weeks before I did a 32k long run with 21k (a half) in 1:29:something.

 The hardest part was the mental preparation.
 You see, it takes milliseconds in a marathon for my mind to switch to survival mode.
-There's a very thin line between: "I already run a sub3, what's the point" and "I can do this".
+There's a very thin line between: "I already ran a sub3, what's the point" and "I can do this".
 So, I had to have my mental game ready for various scenarios.
 If X will happen I'll do Y. And so on.

 Hint: it worked.